fourkitchens/emulsify/README.md

 7. after a successful instalation you can start your Gulp tasks by runing `fin exec npm start` or `fin exec yarn start`
  - there are 2 access URLs and you'll use the second one (external URL)
 8. don't forget to set your theme as a default one; If you created a cloned theme, disable the original Emulsify theme `fin exec drush pmu emulsify -y` (works on Drush 8.x) or with
-`fin exec drupal theme:uninstall emulsify` and enable and set to default your new theme in Drupal (you can do that with the Drupal console command
+`fin exec drupal theme:uninstall emulsify` then enable and set to default your new theme in Drupal (you can do that with the Drupal console command
-`fin exec drupal theme:install emulsify --set-default` or via the Drupal UI)
+`fin exec drupal theme:install [YOUR_THEME] --set-default` or via the Drupal UI)
   ---

 ## Highlighted Features